dequelabs/axe-core-maven-html/README.md

 the page.

 * `options` wires a JSON string to aXe, allowing rules to be toggled on or off.
-See the `testAccessibilityWithOptions` unit test for an example.
+See the `testAccessibilityWithOptions` unit test for a sample single-rule execution, and the [axe-core API documentation](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#b-options-parameter) for full documentation on the options object.
+The runOnly option with tags may be of particular interest, allowing aXe to execute all rules with the specified tag(s).
 * `include` adds to the list of included selectors.
 If you do not call `include` at all, aXe will run against the entire document.
 * `exclude` adds to the list of excluded selectors.
 Exclusions allow you to